taiidani/terraform-provider-jenkins/docs/resources/job.md

 * `name` - (Required) The name of the job being created.
 * `folder` - (Optional) The folder namespace to store the job in.
 If creating in a nested folder structure you may separate folder names with `/`, such as `parent/child`.
 This name cannot be changed once the folder has been created, and all parent folders must be created in advance.
 * `template` - (Required) A Jenkins-compatible XML template to describe the job.
 You can retrieve an existing jobs' XML by appending `/config.xml` to its URL and viewing the source in your browser.
 The `template` property is rendered using a Golang template that takes the other resource arguments as variables.
 Do not include the XML prolog in the definition.
+* `skip_plugins_version_update` - (Optional) When set to `true`, ignores plugin version changes in the XML configuration during updates and refreshes.
+This prevents configuration drift when Jenkins updates plugins and modifies the XML accordingly.
+Default is `false`.
+Note: This only applies to existing jobs; newly created jobs will always use the template as provided.

 ## Attribute Reference